Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.

-Yet this unappreciated country is affordable, safe, and offers a landscape dotted by wide beaches, ancient castles, and dense, sprawling forests.
+Yet this unappreciated country is affordable, safe, and offers a beautiful landscape dotted by wide beaches, ancient castles, and dense, sprawling forests.

 This travel guide to Latvia can help you plan your trip, save money, and make the most out of your time in this Baltic gem!